iamkramzTech/iamkramzTech/README.md

-# I recently graduated with my bachelor's degree in Information Technology with a major in Programming.
+# I recently graduated with my Bachelor's degree in Information Technology with a major in Programming.

 - 🌱 Focusing on Mobile App Dev(React-native & Expo, SQLite) and Web Development(MERN stack)
 - 🌱Learning JS ES6 and other tending Tech stack 👩‍💻